giuseppefrn/Pytest_Automation_Frameworks/README.md

 This repository covers the Pytest Framework.
 For this reason, you may like to check out the [Pytest documentation](https://docs.pytest.org/en/latest/).

 ## Some useful notes
+- General
-To customize the test search modify the `pytest.ini` file
+  - To customize the test search modify the `pytest.ini` file
+  - Use `-s` to show your standard output
+- Marks
   - To mark tests import `mark` from `pytest` and mark them using the decorator `@mark.yourmark`
   - To run only marked test run `pytest -m yourmark` or a combination i.e. `pytest -m "yourmark or yourothermark"`
   - Add your marks in the `pytest.ini` file and check them running `pytest --markers`
+- Fixture
+  - Generate a `conftest.py` file for more detail check an example [here](/tests/sportscar/conftest.py)